-When crises hit, they can cause significant shifts in the responsibilities resting on the shoulders of leaders, as well as the roles they are expected to play.
-Members of leadership may encounter any number of urgent issues that can literally make or break their organization including:
+When crises arise, they can lead to significant shifts in the responsibilities placed on the shoulders of leaders, as well as the roles they are expected to play.
+Members of leadership may encounter any number of urgent issues that can make or break their organization, including:

 - Layoffs or the possibility of layoffs